 Research & Publications

-Caroline Nelson, MD is a medical dermatologist and assistant professor at the Yale School of Medicine.
-She is the Medical Director of the Dermatology Inpatient Consultative Service at Yale New Haven Hospital and see outpatients at the Yale Medicine Dermatology New Haven and Branford clinics.
+Caroline Nelson, MD is a medical dermatologist and Assistant Professor at the Yale School of Medicine.
+She is the Director of Inpatient Dermatology and Grand Rounds.
+She also sees outpatients at the Yale Medicine Dermatology New Haven and Branford clinics.

 “As a medical student, what inspired me to go into dermatology was seeing the negative impact of skin diseases on quality of life.
 I wanted to make a difference, particularly for critically ill patients,” she says.
 Following her dermatology residency at the University of Pennsylvania, Dr. Nelson completed a fellowship in complex medical dermatology at the Brigham and Women’s Hospital and the Dana Farber Cancer Institute of Harvard Medical School.

-At Yale, Dr. Nelson attends on the consult service and focuses her clinical and research activities on autoimmune blistering, granulomatous, and neutrophilic skin disorders.
-These include pemphigus, pemphigoid, sarcoidosis, Sweet syndrome, and pyoderma gangrenosum.
-She has expertise in treating patients with paraneoplastic syndromes and skin side effects of cancer therapies.
-In her outpatient clinics, Dr. Nelson also performs routine skin cancer screenings and treats patients with a variety of skin problems, such as acne.
+At Yale, Dr. Nelson attends on the consult service and focuses her clinical and research activities on severe cutaneous adverse reactions, such as drug reaction with eosinophilia and systemic symptoms (DRESS) and Stevens-Johnson syndrome/toxic epidermal necrolysis (SJS/TEN).
+She also has expertise in neutrophilic skin disorders and paraneoplastic syndromes.
+In her outpatient clinics, Dr. Nelson performs skin cancer screenings and treats patients with a variety of skin problems, including acne, psoriasis, and eczema.

 Dr. Nelson is passionate about medical education.
-She teaches the inpatient dermatology curriculum at Yale and is writing and illustrating a review book to prepare residents for the American Board of Dermatology in-training and certification examinations.
+She teaches the inpatient dermatology curriculum at Yale and has published a comprehensive board review and practice examinations to prepare residents for the American Board of Dermatology in-training and certification examinations.
+She finds particular fulfillment in her role as a longitudinal coach for Yale medical students.
 “Teaching is not simply about communicating facts,” she says, “it is about demonstrating how the doctor-patient relationship can improve the lives of patients with skin diseases.”
-An emerging area of interest for Dr. Nelson is exploring how dermatologists can work synergistically with cutting-edge technologies to improve patient care while preserving the human doctor-patient relationship.

 Education & Training